Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-A DNS privacy service should deliver the same level of service as offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.
+A DNS privacy service should deliver the same level of service as offered on un-encrypted channels in terms of such options as filtering (or lack thereof), DNSSEC validation, etc.

 ### Impact on Operators